ogapita/alx-pre_course/README.md

 my first read me
-Updating my finle to a more exciting level
+Updating my file to a more exciting level